HomeDev guideRecipesAPI ReferenceGraphQL

 Note

-When the Searchable property option is changed, the Content type indexing job starts automatically, but you also need to manually run the Content indexing job.
+When the Searchable property option changes, the Content type indexing job starts automatically.
+But you also need to manually run the Content indexing job.

 Search content for searchable fields with _fulltext